end2endzone/end2endzone-hugo/content/blog/2014-08-14-diy-kitchen-under-cabinet-led-lighting.md

 ## Total cost of the project

-As I said before, this project can be completed at a pretty cheap price.&nbsp;The total cost of the project is less than 30$.
-I had to say that I bought all major items (strips, dimmer and power supply) from ebay for a ridiculous amount of money. &nbsp;Don't make the mistake and buy this stuff at an electrical or lighting store because you could easily double or triple the cost of the project!
+As I said before, this project can be completed at a pretty cheap price.
+The total cost of the project is less than 30$.
+I had to say that I bought all major items (strips, dimmer and power supply) from ebay for a ridiculous amount of money.
+Don't make the mistake and buy this stuff at an electrical or lighting store because you could easily double or triple the cost of the project!

 Here is the detailed price of each items:

   * $8.13 - LED strips from ebay.
 See [screenshot here](http://www.end2endzone.com/wp-content/uploads/2014/08/LED-strip.png).
   * $2.29 - 2 pin Connector Wire Cable For 3528 Single Color LED Strips from ebay.
 See [screenshot here](http://www.end2endzone.com/wp-content/uploads/2014/08/Connectors.png).
-  * $7.15 -&nbsp;36 Watts power supply from ebay.&nbsp;See [screenshot here](http://www.end2endzone.com/wp-content/uploads/2014/08/Power-supply.png).
+  * $7.15 -&nbsp;36 Watts power supply from ebay.
+See [screenshot here](http://www.end2endzone.com/wp-content/uploads/2014/08/Power-supply.png).
   * $0.00 -&nbsp;Power cord.
 (I had one lying around.
 I usually salvage all of them when recycling old appliance.
   * $6.02 -&nbsp;LED dimmer from ebay.
 See [screenshot here](http://www.end2endzone.com/wp-content/uploads/2014/08/Dimmer.png).
   * $1.25 - Power switch from the hardware store.